drshahizan/software-engineering/project/project/sec01/limapuluh/readme.md

 - Explain the software development life cycle model or any other relevant methodology adopted.
 - Highlight any specific tools, technologies, or frameworks employed during the project.

+Requirement Analysis:

+Gather requirements by conducting interviews and meetings with stakeholders, including students, faculty, and administrative staff.
+Identify the key features and functionalities of the Student Feedback System.
+Document the requirements in a clear and concise manner.
+System Design:

+Design the overall system architecture and modules based on the identified requirements.
+Define the data model and database schema.
+Create wireframes or prototypes to visualize the user interface and interactions.
+Validate the design with stakeholders and incorporate their feedback.
+Development:

+Select a suitable software development life cycle model, such as Agile, to guide the development process.
+Break down the project into smaller tasks or user stories.
+Prioritize the tasks and create a development roadmap.
+Implement the system using a programming language (e.g., Python, Java, or .NET) and relevant technologies.
+Testing:

+Conduct comprehensive testing to ensure the system functions as intended.
+Perform unit testing to check the functionality of individual components.
+Conduct integration testing to verify the interaction between different modules.
+Carry out system testing to evaluate the system as a whole.
+Debug and fix any issues or defects identified during testing.
+Deployment:

+Prepare the system for deployment by configuring servers, databases, and necessary infrastructure.
+Ensure compatibility with the target environment and perform any required optimizations.
+Deploy the system to a production environment following best practices and security guidelines.
+Conduct a final round of testing in the production environment.
+Maintenance and Support:

+Provide ongoing maintenance and support to address any issues or enhancements.
+Regularly monitor system performance and security.
+Collect feedback from users and stakeholders to identify areas for improvement.
+Release updates and new features based on user feedback and evolving requirements.
+Software Development Life Cycle Model:
+For the University Technology Malaysia Student Feedback System project, the Agile software development methodology will be adopted.
+Agile emphasizes iterative and incremental development, allowing for flexibility and adaptability throughout the project.
+It involves frequent collaboration with stakeholders and prioritizes delivering working software in short cycles known as sprints.

+Agile allows for continuous feedback and enables the development team to respond to changing requirements effectively.
+It promotes close collaboration between developers, testers, and end-users, resulting in a high-quality system that aligns with the stakeholders' expectations.

+Tools, Technologies, and Frameworks:
+The choice of tools, technologies, and frameworks will depend on the specific requirements and preferences of the project team.
+However, some commonly used tools and technologies for developing web-based systems like the University Technology Malaysia Student Feedback System may include:

+Task	Software
+Web Development	Bootstrap Studio
+Propotyping	Figma
+Data Source	ePPP System
+Data Schema	Draw.io
+Programming Languages	HTML, CSS
+Libraries	Bootstrap
+Database Management	PHPMyAdmin & XAMPP
+Hardware Requirements	RAM : > 8GB, Storage : > 100GB, Display : 1920x1080
+Software Requirements	Operating System : Windows 11, IDE : Visual Studio Code, Web Server : Google, Version Control : Git

 ## 3. Implementation:
 - <b>Create Project Plan</b>: Set up a meeting with all group member to decide the software system to be develop.
 Determine the role of each member and have a rough plan for this project.
   ![image](https://github.com/drshahizan/software-engineering/assets/129196395/1b3433fe-681f-4a9f-b821-742af882a2be)